 Authentication with JWT

-Authentication with JWTs should be used in client-server use cases.
+Authentication with JWTs should be used in client <-> server, not server <-> server, communication.

 The Referral SaaSquatch API accepts two types of JWTs: read tokens, and write tokens.
-The read tokens are used for calls that involve looking up data while write tokens are used when adding or editing information.
+Read tokens are intended to validate a request to lookup information about an existing user/account while write tokens are intended to be used when adding or updating information about a user/account.

 The format of the JWT payloads required for read and write tokens are outlined below: